zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 ---
-title: "How to use Function Calling in your Mendix app"
+title: "Integrate Function Calling in your Mendix app"
 url: /appstore/modules/genai/genai-howto-functioncalling/
-linktitle: "How to use Function Calling in your Mendix app"
+linktitle: "How to integrate Function Calling in your Mendix app"
 weight: 10
-description: "A tutorial explaining how to implement function calling in your existing application."
+description: "A tutorial guiding you through integrating and implementing function calling in your Mendix application for enhanced functionality."
 ---

 ## Introduction